thanpolas/toddmotto.github.io/_posts/2014-07-02-web-components-concepts-shadow-dom-imports-templates-custom-elements.md

 #### Custom Elements
 Custom Elements allow us to define (you guessed it), our own element.
 This can be anything, but before you go crazy, your elements must have a dash, presumably to avoid any potential naming clashes with future HTML implementations - I think that's a good idea as well.

 So, with our custom element, how do we do it?
 Simple really, we get the `<element>` element, so meta.
-Inside that we can add our `<template>`.
+Well, we _had_ the `<element>` element.
 Read on, as `<element>` was recently deprecated and thus needs a JavaScript implementation, but this is the older way:

 {% highlight html %}
 <element>